Skip to main content

 In the next example we add a custom Svelte component as a tooltip:

-• import the Tooltip component that should be a Svelte component
+• prepare and import your custom template that should be a Svelte component

 • add the name of the template as the value of the Tooltip content attribute